SJ05/RPractice/README.md

-# RPractice
+# RPractice for Week 2
-Compilation of R Programs for assignments, quiz and random practices.
+Compilation of R Programs for assignments, quiz and random practices for Week 2.